 This sums things up quite well, as hand lettering is exactly this, ‘inscribing letters’ by hand.
 However unlike the definition references hand lettering doesn’t always have to be decorative.
 It often is but hand lettering styles can take on any form, simple, elaborate, decretive, beautiful, bold, there are so many options.

 There are many different materials that you can use to create hand lettering with too.
 Pencils, chalks, pens, brushes and brush pens are some of the materials hand lettering artists will often experiment with.
 I will follow up with a future article on hand lettering materials and supplies in more detail so keep an eye out for that.
-By signing up to my Newsletter at the bottom of this article you’ll always be notified of future updates so you won’t miss anything new.
+By signing up to my Newsletter you’ll always be notified of future updates so you won’t miss anything new.

 We now have a pretty good understanding of what hand lettering is so now lets explore how it’s different to typography and font design.

 Whereas hand lettering is the process of drawing letters by hand, typography is focused on the area of setting type, and arranging type to be viewed or to be printed.
 Arranging the letter and number characters of a magazine layout would be a good example of typography.